Police launch tear gas, water cannon at fuel price protesters in Paris

 Authorities had banned the gathering around the Elysée Palace but given protesters permission to demonstrate in another site on the Champ de Mars from 2 pm.

-The Ministry of the Interior said there were about 3,000 "yellow vests" protesting in the capital on Saturday, mostly concentrated on the Champs-Elysées and in the vicinity of the Place de la Concorde.
+The Ministry of the Interior said there were about 3,000 "yellow jackets" protesting in the capital on Saturday, mostly concentrated on the Champs-Elysées and in the vicinity of the Place de la Concorde.

 Blockades on logistics centers and roads began a week ago across France, with about 300,000 protesters coming out for the cause last Saturday.